mircodor/vcb-bs-decays/README.md

 ## Running the code
 The code has been test with `ROOT 6.22.06`.
 In order to run the code this version of `ROOT` must be used (earlier versions might work too).
 The first thing to be done is to generate the signal templates that will be used inside the fit.
 This is done issuing the following command: `root -l runGeneration.C`.
 This command executes a function (`generateSignalTemplates`) that generates the signal templates.
-This function takes four argoments that can be customised:
+This function takes four arguments that can be customised:
 * `filename`: a string specifying the configuration file that needs to be read by the script.
 This configuration file contains the form-factor parameters used during the generation of the signal templates;
 * `nentries`: the number of events that will be generated for Ds and Ds* decays.
 * `rateDS_4D`: set this to `true` if you want to generate the signal template for Ds* using the 4-dimensional decay rate (q2 and three helicity angles).
 If you set this value to `false`, the 1-dimensional decay rate will be used instead. **N.B:** the 4-dimensional generation may take a long time.